 - Overbought and oversold levels occur when a security trades beyond its expected range.

 - Divergences or situations where the oscillator and price no longer move in the same direction can signal a reversal in the market’s price.

 - Crossovers of the stochastic indicator lines help traders predict reversals, breakouts, and other trend changes.

-Although many traders find this to be a handy indicator, it does have a few drawbacks.
+Although many traders find this a handy indicator, it has a few drawbacks.

-For instance, it can remain in the overbought or oversold range for quite a long time if there’s a strong market trend.
-This means that traders may see reversal signals long before the market starts to reverse.
+For instance, it can remain in the overbought or oversold range for a long time if there’s a strong market trend.
+This means that traders may see reversal signals long before the market reverses.

 The stochastic oscillator is also a lagging indicator since it’s always a step behind what’s happening in the market.

 The stochastic momentum index, also known as the SMI, this indicator is an upgraded version of the traditional stochastic oscillator.